aklawren/testingTheWaters/README.md

 testingTheWaters
 ================

-The perfect place to get familiar with git (floaties optional)
+The perfect place to get familiar with git (floaties optional)....

+TESTING README COMMIT!